EA7RCT/distress-frequencies/README.md

    Comment: Any other relevant considerations.

-Comments:
-* Frequencies are roughly sorted by domain from more to less monitored for emergencies.
-* Within a domain, frequencies are sorted from low to high.

 Recommendations:
 * Memorize the emergency phone number of the area(s) you will be traveling.
 Outside the aeronautical or maritime domain it is usually better to use your phone (if available).
 * State your location before your emergency.
-If communication breaks, its more important for rescuers to know where to find you than to know what is going on.
+If communication breaks, its more important for rescuers to know where to find you than to know what you need.
 * If using 2m or 70cm Amateur Radio, lookup local repeaters in advance.
 They are well monitored, but remember that they usually have different TX and RX frequencies and may also require a subtone.
 ```